eikek/docspell/website/site/content/docs/query/_index.md

 attach.count>2
 ```

-Find items with at least one tag invoice or todo:
+Find items with at least one tag invoice or todo that are due next:
 ```
-tag:invoice,todo
+tag:invoice,todo due>today
 ```

 Find items with at least both tags invoice and todo: